Risk-consistency of cross-validation with lasso-type procedures: Introduction

-There are several proposed data-dependent techniques for choosing $t$, or equivalently, the parameter in the Lagrangian formulation, commonly notated as $\lambda$. \cite{kato2009degrees} investigates the ``degrees of freedom'' of a lasso solution $\betat{t}$, which can be defined informally as the trace of the covariance between $\X \betat{t}$ and the response $Y$.
-With an unbiased estimator of the degrees of freedom, $t$ can be selected by minimizing the empirical risk penalized by a function of this estimator.
-Note that this approach requires an estimate of the variance, which is nontrivial when $p > n$ \citep{giraud2012high}.
-Another risk estimator is the adapted Bayesian information criterion proposed by \citet{WangLeng2007} which uses a plug-in estimator of the second-order Taylor's expansion of the risk. \citet{arlot2009data} and \citet{Saumard2011} consider ``slope heuristics'' as a method for penalty selection with Gaussian noise, paying particular attention to the regressogram estimator in the first case and piecewise polynomials with $p$ fixed in the second.
-Finally, \citet{sun2012scaled} present an algorithm to jointly estimate the regression coefficients and the noise level.
+There are several proposed data-dependent techniques for choosing $t$ or $\lambda$. \citet*{kato2009degrees} and \cite{TibshiraniTaylor2012} investigate estimating the ``degrees of freedom'' of a lasso solution.
+With an unbiased estimator of the degrees of freedom, the tuning parameter can be selected by minimizing the empirical risk penalized by a function of this estimator.
+Note that this approach requires an estimate of the variance, which is nontrivial when $p > n$ \citep*{giraud2012high,HomrighausenMcDonald2015a}.
+Another risk estimator is the adapted Bayesian information criterion proposed by \citet*{WangLeng2007} which uses a plug-in estimator based on the second-order Taylor's expansion of the risk. \citet*{arlot2009data} and \citet*{Saumard2011} consider ``slope heuristics'' as a method for penalty selection with Gaussian noise, paying particular attention to the regressogram estimator in the first case and piecewise polynomials with $p$ fixed in the second.
+Finally, \citet*{sun2012scaled} present an algorithm to jointly estimate the regression coefficients and the noise level.
 This results in a data-driven value for the tuning parameter which possesses oracle properties under some regularity conditions.
-See \autoref{sec:simulations} for a further discussion and comparison of some of these methods.

-However, in many papers \citep[e.g.][]{EfronHastie2004,FriedmanHastie2010,GreenshteinRitov2004, Tibshirani1996,Tibshirani2011,ZouHastie2007} and as discussed by \citet[Section 2.4.1]{VanDeGeer2011}, the recommended technique for selecting $t$ in the lasso problem is to choose $t=\tCV$ such that $\tCV$ minimizes a $K$-fold cross-validation estimator of the risk (see \autoref{sec:notation-assumptions} for the precise definition), which we will refer to as CV.
-Cross-validation is generally well-studied in a number of contexts especially for model selection and risk estimation.
-In the context of model selection, \citet{ArlotCelisse2010} give a detailed survey of the literature emphasizing the relationship between the sizes of the validation set and the training set.
-They also discuss the positive bias of cross-validation as a risk estimator \citep[see also][]{Arlot2008}.
+However, many authors (e.g.\ \citealp{EfronHastie2004,FriedmanHastie2010,GreenshteinRitov2004, Tibshirani1996,Tibshirani2011,ZouHastie2007} and as discussed by \citealp[][Section 2.4.1]{VanDeGeer2011}) recommend selecting $t$ or $\lambda$ in the lasso problem by minimizing a $K$-fold cross-validation estimator of the risk (see \autoref{sec:notation-assumptions} for the precise definition).
+Cross-validation is generally well-studied in a number of contexts, especially model selection and risk estimation.
+In the context of model selection, \citet*{ArlotCelisse2010} give a detailed survey of the literature emphasizing the relationship between the sizes of the validation set and the training set as well as discussing the positive bias of cross-validation as a risk estimator.